Business Continuity Plans

 It’s crucial to be honest about recovery time objectives (the period of time following an incident within which a product, service or activity must be resumed, or resources must be recovered) and recovery point objectives (the point to which information used by an activity must be restored to enable the activity to operate on resumption).

-Not sure how to do a business continuity plan?
+Not sure how to do a Business Continuity Plan?

 Follow these four steps to improve your organisation’s resilience and be ready and better prepared for the next disruption.